outrera/free-game-art/foss-copyright-infringement-records.md

 - Several open source games (like ZeroK-RTS) appear to be using sounds from http://free-loops.com/pd-loops-1.html which is  full of illegal content, like the sounds taken from Sound Ideas (http://free-loops.com/2975-9mm-shotgun.html), Godzilla movies (http://free-loops.com/3006-godzilla.html) or Warcraft 2 (http://free-loops.com/3010-horse.html http://free-loops.com/3009-hello.html).
 - Flashkit.com would be another example of "free" sounds from dubious origins, which open source developers so love to use.
 For example, flashkit.com has sound stolen from Diablo 2 (actually Blizzard logo itself!), which uploader claims to have produced himself "I made it myself ...
 I made something decient for once" (http://www.flashkit.com/soundfx/Nature/Storm/Blizzard-Snow_Tem-8510/index.php ), and using it unknowingly could obviously lead you if not sued, then your video pulled out of youtube (due to content-id), or game from distribution.

-Of course not every flashkit.com sound is stolen, some are obviously produced by its users, due to their amateur recording and cheesy voice acting, but if you see there some awesome high qualtiy sound with some effort put into it, then it is most likely stolen.
+Of course not every flashkit.com sound is stolen, some are obviously produced by its users, due to their amateur recording and cheesy voice acting, but if you see there some awesome high quality sound with some effort put into it, then it is most likely stolen.

 - opengameart.org hosts a lot of non-free content.
 There are assets clearly derived or stolen from non-free shows, as well as art illegally re-licensed from non-free licenses.
   - https://opengameart.org/content/x-star-fighter - stolen X-Wing ship from Star Wars.